10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 A talented manufacturer that has been the face of Japan at international conferences

-Hosaka Winery's winery building is open for tours.
-There are five types of tanks, including one for red wine with a thick girth and another for white wine with a narrow girth.
+The Mars Hosaka Winery’s winemaking facility is open to visitors.
+There are five types of tanks, including wide-bodied ones for red wine and slender ones for white wine

-Hosaka Winery's winery building is open for tours.
-There are five types of tanks, including one for red wine with a thick girth and another for white wine with a narrow girth.
+The Mars Hosaka Winery’s winemaking facility is open to visitors.
+There are five types of tanks, including wide-bodied ones for red wine and slender ones for white wine

-Following the opening of the Yamanashi Winery in Ishiwa-machi, the Hosaka Winery opened in 2017.
-It stands at an elevation of 500 meters above sea level overlooking the Kofu Basin.
+Following the “Mars Yamanashi Winery” in Isawa Town, the “Mars Hosaka Winery” opened in 2017.
+It stands at an elevation of 500 meters, overlooking the Kofu Basin.

 Wine bars where you can enjoy their famous wines at reasonable prices